How to Supercharge Analytics with PostHog MCP Server & AI Tools

 Ashley Goolam

-How to Get Started with PostHog MCP Server
+How to Supercharge Analytics with PostHog MCP Server & AI Tools

 button

-What is PostHog MCP Server?
+What Is PostHog MCP Server?

-Why Use PostHog MCP Server?
+Why Developers Use PostHog MCP Server

 1. Prerequisites

-2. Clone the PostHog MCP Repository
+2. Clone the PostHog MCP Server Repository

-Open your terminal and clone the repo:
+Open your terminal and run:

 git clone https://github.com/PostHog/mcp.git